monikalynker/jekyll-now/about.md

 permalink: /about/
 ---

-Ali Ishaq  FCAS, FSA, MAAA
+Ali Ishaq, Principal,  FCAS, FSA, MAAA
-Principal

 ### More Information